October 28, 2020

 This collaboration app for students can be used collaboratively by designing lessons based on a problem.
 Students can work together to design a solution and present their results to the class.

 Minecraft is a cultural touchstone for almost any learner these days, and has maintained its role despite many other similar products.
 In this collaborative learning platform, players congregate to survive in a hostile learning environment by building shelters, cultivating food sources, and exploring for resources.
 With the Education Edition, teachers get the engaging power of Minecraft along with classroom management tools, secure sign-ins, and many built-in lesson plans.

-With Minecraft, collaboration is already built-in.
+With Minecraft game, collaboration is already built-in.
 Learners will collaborate with each other to do various activities such as writing code, performing experiments, expressing themselves artistically, and solving problems.

-Google offers numerous productivity tools that can be freely accessed on the Internet.
+Google offers numerous collaborative learning solutions that can be freely accessed on the Internet.
 These include Sheets for spreadsheets, Slides for presentations, and Docs for word processing.
 All of these products support collaborative learning because they can be edited by multiple people at once, but Docs is perhaps the simplest to get started with.

 With Google Docs you can easily set up a file to share with anyone by either sending an email invite or granting anyone with a link to the page access to change the file.
 Students can see in real-time where others are editing a file, making remote collaboration easy.